themorlan/openREM/docs/hl7_support.rst

 *************

 The main problem with HL7 messages is that there is a wide variety of what information is in what fields.
-The file openrem\hl7\basehl7mapping.py contains the base mapping of hl7 fields to database fields based on `IHE Radiology Technical Framework Volume 2 IHE RAD TF-2 Transactions`_.
+The file openrem\\hl7\\basehl7mapping.py contains the base mapping of hl7 fields to database fields based on `IHE Radiology Technical Framework Volume 2 IHE RAD TF-2 Transactions`_.
-To change the mapping copy the file hl7mapping.py.example to hl7mapping.py and edit it to your needs.
+To change the mapping make changes to the file hl7mapping.py.
+In the file hl7mapping.py.example you can find an example of changes needed.

 In the file hl7settings.py a lot of configuration settings are available: